||Strenuous, Strenuous Plus

 Hiking Trip Summary

-Day 1: Individual transfer to starting point to Cortina d’Ampezzo, Italy.
-Cortina is about 2 – 3 hours by bus from Venice.
+Day 1: Independent transfer to the starting point of Cortina d’Ampezzo, Italy.
+Cortina is about 2 - 3 hours by bus from Venice.
 This chic village is situated in the heart of the Dolomites.
 It has a lovely mountain setting and it is fun to explore.

 A more strenuous option is a morning transfer to Pragser Wildsee (Lago di Braies).
-This stunning blue-green mountain lake is nestled between the surrounding mountains: the Seekofel, Croda del Becco and the Grosse Apostel.
-Your hike around the lake soon gives way to a steady, climb to the forcella (pass or col) Porta sora L’Forn (7,880′).
+This stunning blue-green mountain lake is nestled between the surrounding mountains: the Seekofel, Croda del Becco, and the Grosse Apostel.
+Your hike around the lake soon gives way to a steady, climb to the Forcella (pass or col) Porta sora L’Forn (7,880′).
 The view from here is one of the best anywhere in the Alps!
-In front of you spread the mountains of Tofane, Pelmo, Cristallo, and Civetta.
-All these will mark your way as you head south.
+In front of you are spread the Tofane, Pelmo, Cristallo, and Civetta mountains. views of these will mark your way as you head south.
 From the pass, you cross a limestone plateau and descend to your rifugio.

-- Some hikers break the long day from Fodara to Scotoni into two days of hiking and hike from Fodara to Rifugio Lavarella or Fanes one day and then to Scotoni the next day.
+- Some hikers break the long day from Fodara to Scotoni into two days, hiking from Fodara to Rifugio Lavarella or Fanes one day and then to Scotoni the next.

-Day 4: The first part of today’s hike is a steady hike up through the Alpe di Lagazuoi to the Rifugio Lagazuoi (gaining 2,530’.)
+Day 4: The first part of today’s hike is a steady trek up through the Alpe di Lagazuoi to the Rifugio Lagazuoi (gaining 2,530′).
 Surrounding you are the Punta di Fanes, the cliffs of the Lagazuoi and the massive Tofana di Rozes.
-Near the pass there are several World War I underground passages called galleries, which serve as memorials to the terrible fighting that took place here in 1916.
-After a stop for lunch at Rifugio Lagazuoi, a mountain restaurant, you have an optional hike, which takes you down through one of these galleries, otherwise you can take advantage of the cable car that speeds you to the valley.
+Near the pass, there are several WWI underground passages called galleries, which serve as memorials to the terrible fighting that took place here in 1916.
+After a stop for lunch at Rifugio Lagazuoi, a mountain restaurant, you have an optional hike, which takes you down through one of these galleries; otherwise, you can take advantage of the cable car that speeds you to the valley.

-Once in the valley you cross an alpine road, rejoin the hiking route and begin your final ascent (950’) to the very friendly and comfortable Rifugio Cinque Torri that has been run by the same family since 1936.
-Once again the setting for this rifugio is remarkable as it looks at the long wall of the Croda di Lago and sits right near the Cinque Torri (Five Towers).
-In the distance rise Sorapis and Anteleo, simply put the view is awesome.
+Once in the valley, you cross an alpine road, rejoin the hiking route and begin your final ascent (950′) to the very friendly and comfortable Rifugio Cinque Torri, which has been run by the same family since 1936.
+Once again the setting for this rifugio is remarkable, as it looks at the long wall of the Croda da Lago and sits right near the Cinque Torri (Five Towers).
+In the distance rise Sorapis and Anteleo.
+Simply put, the view is awesome.

-- Some enjoy adding a rest day in Cortina d’Ampezzo.
+- Some hikers enjoy adding a rest day in Cortina d’Ampezzo.

-Day 5: Today the trail takes you near two, striking rock mountains: Averau and Nuvolao, as you descend to Passo Giau.
-The trail then leads over the forcella Giau where the views of the Tofana and Monte Cavallo are inspiring; the mountains on display to the south include Monte Fromin, Cernera, Pelmo and the upswept flank of Monte Mondeval.
-The trail leads over lush alpine meadows, perhaps spotting some wild edelweiss.
-The last part of the day leads below Pelmo’s north face, (which is 3,300′ straight up to the top at 10,454′,) to your comfortable mountain rifugio at Passo Staulanza.
+Day 5: Today the trail takes you near two striking rock mountains, Averau and Nuvolao, as you descend to Passo Giau.
+The trail then leads over the Forcella Giau, where the views of the Tofana and Monte Cavallo are inspiring; the mountains on display to the south include Monte Fromin, Cernera, Pelmo and the upswept flank of Monte Mondeval.
+The trail leads over lush alpine meadows, and perhaps you'll spot some wild edelweiss.
+The last part of the day leads below Pelmo’s north face, (which is 3,300′ straight up to the top at 10,454′) to your comfortable mountain rifugio at Passo Staulanza.

 - Some depart from Passo Duran and head right to Venice, skipping the last few days on the trail.

-Day 9 : From Malga Pramper you descend to the small village of Forno di Zoldo.
+Day 9: From Malga Pramper you descend to the small village of Forno di Zoldo.
 This is a wonderful final walk of your journey and a great way to end your adventure.
 From Malga Pramper you descend on a nice path through the hardwood forest.
-The views continue: Pelmo to the north and the rocky wall of the Spiz di Mezzodi to the east.
-About half way to Forno the trail become a paved jeep track.
+The views continue, from Pelmo to the north and the rocky wall of the Spiz di Mezzodi to the east.
+About halfway to Forno, the trail becomes a paved jeep track.
 The gentle grade makes for nice downhill walking.
 The route leads to the pretty village of Forno di Zoldo and your hotel.
 Your extra luggage will be at the hotel or as per your specific confirmed itinerary.
 Breakfast included.
 Dinner on your own.

 - Some hike to Malga Pramper, sample some of the homemade products and meet the van for late afternoon transfer to Forno di Zoldo.
 Overnight in Forno di Zoldo.
 Dinner not included.
 Breakfast included.

-Day 10 : After breakfast meet your van at the hotel for transfer to Venice.
+Day 10: After breakfast, your van will meet at the hotel for transfer to Venice.
 Travel time to the airport is about 2 hours.
 This transfer is included in the cost of the trip.

 Let us know your travel plans and we can assist you with the best hiking options and best options for where to start and departing the route.